healeycodes/boids/README.md

-# boids
+# Boids with Go and Ebiten

 _Under construction_ 👷🏻‍♀️

-Boids using Go and Ebiten.

 👉🏻  [Demo link](https://healeycodes.github.io/boids/) to the WASM version.